 RISE students have had opportunities to create projects centered around sustainability since the first term of NSC 192 was offered.
 The first project that came out of this class was the herb spiral.
 Students designated the area using boulders provided by MSU’s Landscape Services, and selected perennial herbs to place in the spiral.

 The layout of Bailey Hall and the GREENhouse offered a prime opportunity to grow hops as an educational and high value crop.
 The south wall of Bailey received plentiful sunshine and offered enough vertical space for the hops to grow readily.

 In the early years of the GREENhouse, students became interested in producing unique tea blends from crops that could be grown in our urban landscape.
 This began the Bailey Tea Project.
 They brought lavender, including a beautiful white variety, to the back plots of the greenhouse.
-Today, Land Grant Goods uses this product in the teas they sell on campus.

 The pawpaw tree by the rain garden was a part of the original landscape design of our site.
 These trees are native to Michigan, and produce a delicious fruit that is ready for harvest in the fall.
 Today, several young pawpaws exist around the urban farm, along with their larger, more mature mother.